jbreckman/adbox/README.md

 * [Virtual Box](https://www.virtualbox.org/)

 ## Instructions
-0. Insure Vagrant and Virutal Box are installed.
+0. Insure Vagrant and Virtual Box are installed.
 1. Install precise32 Vagrant box.
 (If not installed already)

         $ vagrant box add precise32 http://files.vagrantup.com/precise32.box

 2. Clone this repository.
-3. Create directory "webroot" in the root directory of the clone.
+3. Create directory "www" in the root directory of the clone.
 This will act as your root web folder.
 4. Open up terminal, change directory to the git repo root, and start the vagrant box.

         $ vagrant up